 - If you do fry, choose a vegetable oil such as sunflower, rapeseed or olive.

 Following a Mediterranean diet can reduce the chance of developing cardiovascular disease.
-Read more about the Mediterranean Diet.
+See the separate leaflet called Mediterranean Diet.

 Adults should eat no more than 5 g of salt a day.
 This is about a teaspoon of salt.
 Even a modest reduction in intake can make quite a big difference.
 The current average daily intake of salt in the UK is 9 g per day.
 About three quarters of the salt we eat is already in the foods we buy.
 Simply checking food labels and choosing foods with lower salt options can make a big difference.
 A tip: sodium is usually listed on the food label.
 Multiplying the sodium content by 2.5 will give the salt content.
 Also, try not to add salt to food at the table.